site24x7/chef-site24x7/README.md

 Attributes
 ==========

-`default[:Site24x7][:APIkey]` = Your API Key is available under the Site24x7 "Add Server Monitor" page.
+`default[:Site24x7][:devicekey]` = Your device Key is available under the Site24x7 "Add Server Monitor" page.
 Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoring.

-Site24x7 API key is unique for your account.
-Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.
+Site24x7 device key is unique for your account.
+Alternate device Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 `default[:Site24x7][:proxy]` = Proxy server required to connect to the Site24x7 servers.
 Example: user:password@proxyhost:proxyport